ABOUT THE ORGANIZERS

 BOOKING YOUR FLIGHT

 We strongly recommend that you wait until the first week of June to make your travel arrangements and purchase your Travel Insurance (TI), as you want to make sure that the workshop of your choice will definitely be offered.
 We highly recommend our agency partner, Gene Sweeney, for your international flights and connections.
 Finding the best flight times with minimum connections for long flights will make a big difference. ***Please note that discount internet fares are often on multiple airlines, with longer connections, are highly restricted, non-refundable, and do not provide support*** For quotes, questions, or advice, please contact: firstname.lastname@example.org (Expect a reply within 24 hours during regular business hours).

 $1,850 – This includes a 3-day workshop, plus 2-day experiential travel (July 22-26), lunch, conference fee, and transportation for the experiential travel.

 Once you submit the online registration form, you will see a confirmation page containing a link to PayPal.
 If you choose to register via email, Lori will send you a PayPal invoice.

-Travel Insurance (TI), using the link provided below, is required along with registration.
-A basic TI will cover your investment and give you peace of mind in the event you have to cancel.
-Proof of TI must be included soon after your registration.
+After June 1st you need to purchase Travel Insurance (TI), using the link provided below.
+We require that you have basic TI to cover your investment and give you peace of mind in the event you have to cancel the trip.
+Proof of TI must be provided by the beginning of July.
 Selection Guidelines: Trip Cancellation, Trip Interruptions, and Emergency Medical are the basic options you need to include.
+If you have any concerns that could cause you to cancel (for example: loss of job, health issues, etc.), please make sure you select the accurate travel Insurance options.
 You can also insure the total expenses of your stay in Italy, should you decide to extend your stay.